-Sonic Boom is a literary & arts journal that seeks both solicited and unsolicited poetry, prose, and visual art submissions tri-annually.
+Sonic Boom is a bi-annual literary & arts journal that seeks both solicited and unsolicited poetry, prose, and visual art submissions.
 We hope to integrate multifarious genres of literature and artwork including Japanese short-forms of poetry, avant-garde, conceptual, and postmodern works of culture and art.

 Facebook: Shloka Shankar: a rasika's musings